np-guard/netpol-analyzer/README.md

 Connections between workload to itself are excluded from the output.

 Usage:
-  k8snetpolicy list [flags]
+  netpol-analyzer list [flags]

 Examples:
   # Get list of allowed connections from resources dir path
-  k8snetpolicy list --dirpath ./resources_dir/
+  netpol-analyzer list --dirpath ./resources_dir/

   # Get list of allowed connections from live k8s cluster
-  k8snetpolicy list -k ./kube/config
+  netpol-analyzer list -k ./kube/config

 Flags:
       --explain                       Enhance the analysis of permitted connectivity with explainability information